To recover money you're owed by a person or business, you can:

 If the debtor does not do any of these within 21 days, they’ll become insolvent.
 This may put them in danger of bankruptcy (‘sequestration’).

 You can request a statutory demand form from the Accountant in Bankruptcy Insolvency Registrations team.
 Your solicitor may also have a statutory demand template.
 They can help you to complete it with all the necessary information.

 The demand must be served by a sheriff officer.

 Challenging a statutory demand

 The costs may be high and you may not get any of your money back.
-You must pay the Accountant in Bankruptcy a fee of £100 when the petition is submitted and a further £200 when the petition is awarded.
+You must pay the Accountant in Bankruptcy (AiB):

 Bankruptcy has serious consequences for debtors.
-You should be aware that you may not recover the amount you are owed by making someone bankrupt.
+Be aware that you may not recover the money you're owed by making someone bankrupt.

 There is a problem